radareorg/radare2-book/src/disassembling/esil.md

 ### ESIL Flags

-ESIL VM has an internal state flags that are read-only and can be used to export those values to the underlying target CPU flags.
-It is because the ESIL VM always calculates all flag changes, while target CPUs only update flags under certain conditions or at specific instructions.
+ESIL VM provides by default a set of helper operations for calculating flags.
+They fulfill their purpose by comparing the old and the new value of the dst operand of the last performed eq-operation.
+On every eq-operation (e.g. `=`) ESIL saves the old and new value of the dst operand.
+Note, that there also exist weak eq operations (e.g. `:=`), which do not affect flag operations.
+The `==` operation affects flag operations, despite not being an eq operation.

-Internal flags are prefixed with `$` character.
+Flag operations are prefixed with `$` character.

 ```
 z      - zero flag, only set if the result of an operation is 0
-b      - borrow, this requires to specify from which bit (example: $b4 - checks if borrow from bit 4)
+b      - borrow, this requires to specify from which bit (example: 4,$b - checks if borrow from bit 4)
-c      - carry, same like above (example: $c7 - checks if carry from bit 7)
+c      - carry, same like above (example: 7,$c - checks if carry from bit 7)
 o      - overflow
 p      - parity
 r      - regsize ( asm.bits/8 )